 All visitors are required to enter the facility through the main entrance and sign the sign-in sheet, stating their name, phone number, email, and reason for visit.
 All secondary doors must be closed and secured at all times.
 School visitors must show proper identification and be screened through the school's visitor management system.
 This is to ensure the safety of our students, employees, and guests.
 In an effort to minimize classroom disruptions and mitigate any emergency situations, no student or visitor shall be permitted to wander about the building under any circumstances.
-Students who are currently enrolled and who may require evening access to the Student Media Room must receive prior authorization from their instructor, the school director or chief operations officer prior to access being granted.
+Students who are currently enrolled and who may require evening access to the Student Media Resource Center must receive prior authorization from their instructor, the school director or chief operations officer prior to access being granted.
 Employees who observe an unauthorized individual on DSDT premises should immediately direct him/her to the administration office or contact the administrator in charge.
 All nighttime visitors must follow the same procedures required for entry into the building and these procedures are monitored by appointed security personnel.
 No employee of the school system shall have a weapon in his or her possession while on school property or at a school activity.
 Guns, whether operable or inoperable, loaded or unloaded, facsimile weapons, or antique weapons may not be brought on to school property, including the parking lot or to a school activity.
-Any weapon confiscated shall be immediately turned over to the School Director who shall turn the weapon over to the proper authorities.
-Authorized law enforcement officers, including school campus officers, if employed by DSDT, may have weapons in their possession while on duty.
+Any weapon confiscated shall be immediately turned over to the Campus Security Authority who shall turn the weapon over to the proper authorities.